gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Our users trialling the **Kotlin build script support** will be glad to hear that progress continues apace with support for **multi-project builds**.
 And it's easier to try this feature on Windows now that a bug in compiling scripts on that platform has been fixed.

-The last change we want to bring to your attention has been a long time coming and will affect a large number of builds: the `<<` syntax for declaring tasks has **now been deprecated**.
+The last change we want to bring to your attention has been a long time coming and will affect a large number of builds: the shortcut syntax for declaring tasks (via `<<`) has **now been deprecated**.
 The eagle-eyed among you will notice that the user guide examples have been updated to use `doLast()` and we strongly recommend that you follow suit.
 This feature will be removed in Gradle 4.0!
 See the [Deprecations section](#deprecations) for more details.

 ## New and noteworthy